 By slightly modifying my cranberry scone recipe, I came up with a delicious blueberry version.
-Used some wild blueberries from my freezer.
-I increased the fruit by 2 T. and the sweetener a tad.
-I think I like this version best.
-These were yummy indeed!
+Used some wild blueberries from my freezer but you could use fresh berries.
+We both loved the taste and texture of these scones!
+Yummy indeed!
 The frosting is optional and not included ion the numbers below.
 These didn’t really need it, unless you just like frosting. 🙂 These scones are not suitable for Atkins Induction.

 2½ c. almond flour